vikiru/kelbrum/README.md

 ---

-**Kelbrum** is an anime recommendation engine designed to suggest anime titles that are similar to those chosen by users.
+**Kelbrum** is an anime recommendation system designed to suggest anime titles that are similar to those chosen by users.
 It employs K-means++ clustering in combination with a custom distance function, which uses Gower's distance.
-The custom distance function assigns weighted values to each property of an anime such as its `title`, `genres`, `score` to accurately compute the distance between two seperate anime.
+The custom distance function assigns weighted values to each property of an anime such as its `title`, `genres`, `score` to accurately compute the distance between two separate anime.

-This project was bootstraped using [Vite.js](https://vitejs.dev/), along with [DaisyUI](https://daisyui.com/), [TailwindCSS](https://tailwindcss.com/), [React](https://react.dev/), and [React Router](https://reactrouter.com/).
+This project was initially set up using [Vite.js](https://vitejs.dev/) for development purposes, but it has since transitioned to utilize [Create React App](https://create-react-app.dev/), in conjunction with  [DaisyUI](https://daisyui.com/), [TailwindCSS](https://tailwindcss.com/),  [React](https://react.dev/), and [React Router](https://reactrouter.com/).

 > [!IMPORTANT]
 > The data used within this project was possible thanks to the following: